<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2361246920842435&amp;ev=PageView&amp;noscript=1">

 • Total number of engaged attendees

 Consider what your goals are, and what would make your event a success in the eyes of stakeholders.
-This way, you can determine the successes and failures of your marketing strategy after your event and adjust it accordingly for next time.
+Not only will it help you assess the success of this event, but it can also help you adjust your marketing strategy accordingly for next time.

 2. Create your event branding

 Your conference or event’s brand is incredibly important.
-For instance, if your event is already an annual affair (or if you want it to become one), you want your branding to be something people in your industry will recognize for years to come.
+If your event is an annual affair (or if you want it to become one), your event's brand should be something that people in your industry will recognize for years to come.

-One company that does a great job of marketing their conference is HubSpot with their annual INBOUND event for marketers.
-While the look of the event branding changes each year, the consistent tie in of HubSpot’s culture, brand colors, and the short and simple name makes it stick out in my mind.
+One company that does a great job of marketing their conference is HubSpot with their annual INBOUND conference for marketers.
+While the look of the brand changes slightly each year, they consistently tie in HubSpot’s brand colors and culture.
+The short and simple name also keeps it memorable and makes it obvious what the topic of the conference is.

 Once you’ve figured out your branding, determine what your event hashtag will be so you can start incorporating that into all social posts and messaging regarding your upcoming event.
-Most event organizers keep their hashtag short and simple, like #INBOUND2022, but you could also do a fun little tag line like #MarketersINBOUND22 or something along those lines.
+Most event organizers keep their hashtag short and simple, like #INBOUND24, but you could also add a fun spin, like #MarketersINBOUND.

 Lastly, a small but simple way to get your event branding in front of potential attendees is to incorporate its elements into your email signature, as well as the signature of other key people associated with the event.

 It may seem minor, but people notice changes to your email signature if you keep in regular contact with them.
-Adding your branding and linking it to your event website or landing page is an easy way to drive up traffic and intrigue.
+Adding your event's logo or a short CTA that links to your website is an easy way to drive up traffic and intrigue.

 Event promotion in an email signatureAn example of event branding and a call-to-action being used in an email signature